Anatomy of Facial Expression - Hardcover (English)

-With our second book, we are redefining the anatomy of the human face, often the most difficult area of human anatomy to understand.
+With our second book, we are redefining the anatomy of the human face, often the most challenging area of human anatomy to understand.

 Anatomy for artists requires a different approach

 Visual artists need visual material to understand the way to create.
-The book is fully visual and contains only about 5% text.
+The book is entirely visual with 222 pages of pure content and contains only about 5% text.

 What you will learn: